Before we dive into the explanation of automated optical inspection (AOI) machine, let’s understand what’s an optical inspection in the industry.

 This is when an AOI machine plays a part in making optical inspection easier and faster, as compared to the traditional manual inspection.

-Anyway, the optical inspection falls in the last stage of the manufacturing process before the goods are determined as good condition and ready to be sold.
+The optical inspection falls in every stage of the manufacturing process before the goods are determined as good condition and ready to be sold.

 Automated Optical Inspection (AOI) is a machine-based technique typically used in the manufacturing industry of optics.
 It is used to inspect and certify optics such as flat, curved, coated and optics with different materials.